 Molecular characterisation of tumours and circulating biomarkers

 Evaluation of new drugs for incorporation into national and international multi-centre studies in both solid tumours and blood cancers

 We work in close collaboration with key organisations to make our enable our ambitions to become a reality.
-These organisations include the Cancer Research UK Cardiff Centre, Velindre Cancer Centre’s Clinical Trial Research Unit, the Wales Cancer Bank, the Wales Cancer Research Centre, Wales Cancer Trails Unit the Clinical Research Facility and the haematology unit both based at the University Hospital of Wales.
+These organisations include the Velindre Cancer Centre’s Clinical Trial Research Unit, the Wales Cancer Bank, the Wales Cancer Research Centre, Centre for Trials Research: Cancer the Clinical Research Facility and the haematology unit both based at the University Hospital of Wales.